amsidhmicroservice/CurrencyService/deployment/efk/fluentd/README.md

 kubectl create ns fluentd

 ```

 ## Fluentd Configmap

-In my [fluentd introduction video](https://youtu.be/Gp0-7oVOtPw), I talk about how `fluentd` allows us to simplify our configs using the `include` statement. <br/>
+In my [fluentd introduction video](https://youtu.be/Gp0-7oVOtPw), I talk about how `fluentd` allows us to simplify our
+configs using the `include` statement. <br/>
 This helps us prevent having a large complex file.

 <br/>

 We have 5 files in our `fluentd-configmap.yaml` :

-* fluent.conf: Our main config which includes all other configurations
+* fluent.conf: Our main config which includes all others configurations
 * pods-kind-fluent.conf: `tail` config that sources all pod logs on the `kind` cluster.
-  Note: `kind` cluster writes its log in a different format
+Note: `kind` cluster writes its
+  log in a different format
 * pods-fluent.conf: `tail` config that sources all pod logs on the `kubernetes` host in the cloud. <br/>
   Note: When running K8s in the cloud, logs may go into JSON format.
 * file-fluent.conf: `match` config to capture all logs and write it to file for testing log collection </br>